Milwaukee Private Schools

 Website: www.usmk12.org

-Parochial Schools
+Faith-based Schools

 Catholic Schools

-For 175 years, Catholic schools in the Archdiocese of Milwaukee have taught lifelong Christian values that enable students to become future leaders, faith-filled disciples and engaged citizens.
+For over 175 years, Catholic schools in the Archdiocese of Milwaukee have taught lifelong Christian values that enable students to become future leaders, faith-filled disciples and engaged citizens.
 In 85 elementary and 16 high schools throughout the 10-county area, Catholic school educators are rooted in the recognition that each student is a unique human being progressing through various stages of growth and development.
 Every day, nearly 27,000 students are encouraged to grow in mind, body and spirit – in safe, supportive environments.

 Catholic Archdiocese of Milwaukee